Practice Policies & Fees

 • Fees: Telehealth session fees are the same as in-person visits.

-• Technical Responsibility: Patients/families are responsible for ensuring adequate internet connectivity and a
+• Technical Responsibility: Patients/families are responsible for ensuring adequate internet connectivity and a private, distraction-free environment for telehealth sessions.

 5. Minor Patient Policy